 We use a Content Distribution Network (CDN) to serve the Hotjar script.

-- The script is served through a Content Distribution Network (CDN).The Hotjar script is served to your visitors from a system of strategically positioned servers around the globe, and not from a single location.
-This allows the script to be loaded faster by your visitors while offering much better availability.
+A system of strategically positioned servers around the globe serves the Hotjar script rather than from a single location.
+Using a CDN allows the Hotjar script to be loaded faster by your users while offering much better availability.
 We currently average 130 - 200ms globally.

-- The script makes proper use of browser cache.
-Although the script loads asynchronously, it is still important to get the script loaded and running as fast as possible when tracking visitors.
-We do this by making the best use of browser cache by loading two separate files which are reloaded by browsers at different intervals or when changed.
-These files, together with all other requests we do are explained here.
+Although the script loads asynchronously, it is still important to load and run the script as fast as possible when tracking users.
+We do this by making the best use of the browser cache and loading two separate files which are reloaded by browsers at different intervals or when changed.

 Could Hotjar affect my site's performance?